Kiriuxa2010/S.T.B.-OS/README.md

 > Note: The project is a work in progress, and further enhancements are planned.

 ## Getting Started
-To get started with S.T.B.
-OS, follow these steps:
+To get started with S.T.B.™ OS, follow these steps:

 1. **Prerequisites**: Ensure you have Rust installed on your system.
 You can download Rust from [rust-lang.org](https://www.rust-lang.org/).